-An overview of possible tipping elements in the Earth's system is given in Lenton et al. (2008) and Steffen et al. (2018) and includes the Arctic winter sea ice, the marine ice sheets (MISs), the Amazon rainforest and the Atlantic Meridional Overturning Circulation (AMOC).
-Several of the associated transitions are thought to be associated with the existence of a multiple equilibrium regime associated with a back-to-back saddle-node structure, in particular the collapse of the AMOC and that of the MIS.
+30 An overview of possible tipping elements in the Earth's system was given in Lenton et al. (2008) and a recent (Steffen et al., 2018) overview is shown in Fig 4a(Steffen et al., 2018) and include the Arctic Winter sea ice, the Marine Ice Sheets (MIS), the Amazon rainforest and the Atlantic Meridional Overturning Circulation (AMOC).
+Several of these the associated transitions are thought to be associated with the existence of a multiple equilibrium regime associated with a back-to-back saddle node structure, in particular the collapse of the Atlantic Meridional Overturning Circulation (AMOC) AMOC and that of Marine Ice Sheets (MIS)the MIS.

-For a back-to-back saddle-node bifurcation there are two transition scenarios possible, called (i) bifurcation tipping and (ii) noise-induced tipping (Ditlevsen and Johnsen, 2010).
-In case (i) the parameter crosses a value at one of the saddlenode bifurcations, and in case (ii) a finite amplitude perturbation in the state vector causes a transition (even for a fixed value of the parameter).
+- For a back-to-back saddle node bifurcation there are two transition scenarios possible, called (i) bifurcation tipping and (ii) noise-induced tipping (Ditlevsen and Johnsen, 2010).
+In case (i) the parameter crosses a value at one of the saddle node 5 bifurcations and in case (ii) a finite amplitude perturbation in the state vector causes a transition (even for a fixed value of the parameter).
 In the non-autonomous case also rate-induced tipping (Ashwin et al., 2012) is possible.
-For both cases (i) and (ii), it is crucial to determine the extent of the multiple equilibrium regime (Fig 4): this has been investigated in detail in spatially extended models for the following problems.

-- AMOC.
-In a substantial number of papers, the bifurcation diagrams for both spatially two- and three-dimensional (intermediate complexity) ocean-only models of the AMOC have been determined (see chap.
-6 in Dijkstra, 2005).
-The most advanced result is for a global ocean model coupled to an energy balance atmospheric model (den Toom et al., 2012), capturing ocean-atmosphere feedbacks, where also a back-to-back saddle-node structure was found.

-Numerical bifurcation analyses provided the basis for the stability indicator $\Sigma = M{\rm ov}^{\rm s} - M{\rm ov}^{\rm n}$ of the multiple equilibrium regime of the AMOC (Huisman et al., 2010).
-Here, $M{\rm ov}$ is the AMOC-induced freshwater transport, and the superscripts n and s indicate the northern and southern boundaries of the Atlantic, respectively.
-Although the central idea was already formulated in Rahmstorf (1996) and de Vries and Weber (2005), only bifurcation analysis of high-dimensional discretized ocean models provided more rigorous support for the use of this indicator.
-Although this stability indicator has its problems (Gent, 2018) and needs to be extended in a coupled ocean-atmosphere context, it is often used to investigate the stability of the AMOC (Hawkins et al., 2011).
+For both cases (i) and (ii), it is crucial to determine the extend of the multiple equilibrium regime (Fig 4b); this has been investigated in detail in spatially extended models for the following problems. - 10 - AMOC: In a substantial number of papers, the bifurcation diagrams for both spatially two- and three-dimensional (intermediate complexity) ocean-only models of the AMOC has been determined (see chapter 6 in Dijkstra (2005)).
+The most advanced result is for a global ocean model coupled to an energy balance atmospheric model (Toom et al., 2012), capturing ocean-atmosphere feedbacks, where also a back-to-back saddle-node structure was found. - Numerical bifurcation analyses provided the basis for the stability indicator $\Sigma = M{ou}^s M{ou}^n$ of the multiple equilibrium 15 regime of the AMOC (Huisman et al., 2010).
+Here, M{ov} is the MOC AMOC induced freshwater transport and the superscripts n and s indicate the northern and southern boundaries of the Atlantic, respectively.
+Although the central idea was already formulated in Rahmstorf (1996) and de Vries and Weber (2005), only bifurcation analysis of highdimensional discretized ocean models provided more rigorous support for the use of this indicator.
+Although this stability 20 indicator has its problems (Gent, 2018) and needs to be extended in a coupled ocean-atmosphere context, it is much used to investigate the stability of the AMOC (Hawkins et al., 2011).

-For a spatially two-dimensional ocean-only model, the covariance matrices \mathbf{C} were determined from solving the Lyapunov equation in Eq.
-(8) in Baars et al. (2017) for the case of noise in the freshwater forcing.
+For a spatially two-dimensional ocean-only model, the covariance matrices C were determined from solving a Lyapunov equation (8) in Baars et al. (2017) for the case of noise in the freshwater forcing.
 While here it served only to test the new Lyapunov equation solver (RAILS), the methodology was extended recently to compute (noise-induced) transition probabilities of the AMOC and to relate that probability to the stability indicator Σ (Castellana et al., 2019).
 Such transitions are thought to be involved in the Dansgaard-Oeschger (DO) events (Ditlevsen and Johnsen, 2010).